 How to proceed and how you can help?

-In line with the traditions of Dagpo Shedrup Ling, we do not ask for donations directly.
-We want people and organizations inspire them to devise and organize actions to collect money for good accommodation for the monastery.
-Coming up with and executing actions for others gives pleasure and provides great contacts and experiences.
-This gives generosity an extra dimension.
+In line with Dagpo Shedrup Ling traditions, we do not ask for donations directly.
+But donations are welcome.
+We also want people and organizations inspire to devise and organize campaigns to collect money for proper housing for the monastery.
+Inventing and carrying out actions for others gives pleasure and produces great contacts and experiences.
+This gives generosity an extra dimension!